The Internet application (i1020) is an interactive self-help form designed to capture

 is available in English and Spanish.
 It can be accessed via the following website:

-NOTE: Although the screens are similar, the i1020 does not use or interface with MAPS
+Although the screens are similar, the i1020 does not use or interface with MAPS screens

-screens to input subsidy application data to the Determination process.
-However, once
+to input subsidy application data to the Determination process.
+However, once accepted,

-accepted, MAPS screens are used to query and/or change data in an application entered
+MAPS screens are used to query and/or change data in an application entered via the

 The following information is being provided solely to help respond to inquiries that